Most Expensive Bainbridge Island Neighborhoods

 Of important note, Bainbridge Island is also a city of artists.
 Bainbridge Island has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bainbridge Island’s character.

 Also of interest is that Bainbridge Island has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Bainbridge Island telecommute to their jobs.
-Overall, about 16.42% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.42% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Bainbridge Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Bainbridge Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Bainbridge Island, however, is that residents on average have to contend with a long commute, spending on average 37.31 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 For the size of the city, public transportation in Bainbridge Island is quite heavily used.
 Mostly, people who use it for their daily commute are taking a ferryboat.
 For Bainbridge Island, the benefits are reduced air pollution and congestion on the highways.